mattf1n/mattf1n.github.io/content/posts.md

+## Notice anything new?

+I overhauled the look of this site by ditching [Marx](https://github.com/mblode/marx) and making my own custom CSS file. :nail_care: I wanted an academic look for the site so I found [Latin Modern](https://github.com/slashfoo/lmweb) for web (LM is the $\LaTeX$ default font.)
+Also, inspired by [Butterick's Practical Typography](https://practicaltypography.com/) which is an amazing online book, I decided to go with more subtle links.
+They are now all [small caps]().
+The downside of this is that links do not pop out so much.
+Upside is that the focus is now more on the text!

+---

 ## [iloveyoumatthew.com](https://Iloveyoumatthew.com)

-My [girlfriend](https://caitlyndang.com) made me this love-letter website for Valentines day.
-I love it! :heart: (I hope I'm not embarrassing myself too much here.)
+My [girlfriend](https://caitlyndang.com) made me this love-letter website for :heart: day.
+I love it!
+(I hope I'm not embarrassing myself too much here.)

 ---